pyrogn/gv-auto/README.md

 Optional:
 - [ ] use headful seleniumbase from docker: `--uc --headed --xvfb`
 - [ ] crafting as a strategy (need manual testing first)
-- [ ] speed up parsing by parsing from html or some sort of caching (think carefully)
+- [x] speed up parsing by parsing from html or some sort of caching (think carefully)
 - [ ] Saving progress to DB (with what purpose?)
 - [ ] validation of elements in page, if something is wrong - notify (what is it?)

 ## **small** things
-- timezone GMT+3 always
 - is logging alright?
-- How fast is parsing?
-Can we cache something to reduce time with ChromeEngine enabled?
 - Is bot human enough?
 - How to know if a player has finished a mini quest?
 What features can we use?
 - some stale element reference error when scanning items. div_link in class of activatable means we can click on @ sign.
-- after transfering to an arena some strategy might be in progress and it won't find element from environment and spam a couple of errors.
-I need to think about that.

 ## Заметки